osuushi/osuushi.github.com/_posts/2022-06-12-keychain-calipers.md

 ![Hero shot of calipers in hand](/images/2022-06-12/hero.jpg)

-I've been doing a lot of projects with making physical objects lately, especially with 3D printing.
+I've been doing a lot of projects in the physical, non-code world lately, especially with 3D printing.
 It's gotten to the point where any time I encounter a problem, my first thought is "How can I 3D print my way out of this?"
 As a result, I'm constantly reaching for my trusty metal electronic calipers and